 What would happen if we did that with the book that we say that we love?
 What if we read the Gospels, not for data, but read slowly and, as you do, invite Jesus to be present with you during the reading.
 Slow down, chew your food, and assimilate the meat of the Word.

 Add to sacred reading— listening prayer.
-Mary’s posture her is not rattling off her list of stuff she wants Jesus to do for her.
+Mary’s posture is not rattling off her list of stuff she wants Jesus to do for her.
 She adores Jesus for who he is, not what he can do for her.

 When was the last time you sat down and didn’t ask God for anything but just enjoyed his presence?
-Becoming comfortable with silence is where depth of relationship occurs.
+Becoming comfortable with silence is where the depth of relationship occurs.

 Sometimes when Nette and I go out to dinner we are seated by a young couple who are on their first date or first few dates.
-It is fun to eaves drop on their conversations.
+It is fun to eavesdrop on their conversations.
 I do it without shame.
 And what you hear is chatter like the infield of a little league baseball team when someone is up to bat.

 What he likes to do, what she likes to do.
 Where he has been, what movies she enjoys.
 It’s almost like it would be the unforgivable sin if there were thirty seconds of silence hanging between them.

-At those times, I will look at my wife and smile and a knowing look leaps between us.
+At those times, I will look at my wife and smile and a knowing look will leap between us.
 Because when you have lived in love for more than three decades, you don’t need to fill the air with words.
 It’s just enough to be in her presence and see her smile.

 Mary sat and listened to Jesus.
 Can you do that?